joshrp/moonlight-docs/Setup-Guide.md

 * 720p or higher display connected to the PC

 ##Quick Setup Instructions
-1. On the server, install the GeForce Experience software from [geforce.com](http://www.geforce.com).
-The server may need a reboot after installation to finish setup.
+1. On your gaming PC, install the GeForce Experience software from [geforce.com](http://www.geforce.com).
+The PC may need a reboot after installation to finish setup.

-2. Start up GeForce Experience on the server and click on the **Settings "gear" button**.
+2. Start GeForce Experience and click on the **Settings "gear" button**.
 Then choose the **SHIELD** option.
 Make sure the GameStream switch is in the **"on" position (green)**.
 If the SHIELD tab is not present, see the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

   <p align="center">
      <img src="https://github.com/moonlight-stream/moonlight-docs/wiki/images/gfe-gamestream-enable-small.png"/>
   </p>

-3. Download, install, and start your client.
-In most cases, your PC server will show up automatically in the PC list.
-Click the entry in the PC list (PC: and then click on the **Pair** button) to start pairing.
-If not, click the plus button and add your PC using its local network IP address.
-If this doesn't work, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).
+3. Start Moonlight and make sure your client is connected to the same network as your PC.
+In most cases, your gaming PC will show up automatically in the PC list after a few seconds.
+Click the entry in the PC list to start pairing.

-    * Find the server's local network address
+    * If your PC doesn't appear automatically, click the plus button and add your PC using its local network IP address.
+To find your gaming PC's local network address:

-         1. Click on the Start menu and run the command prompt (cmd.exe)
+         1. Click on the Start menu, type **cmd**, and press Enter/Return

-         2. Type *ipconfig /all* and press Enter/Return
+         2. Type **ipconfig** and press Enter/Return

-         3. A local network addresses usually takes the form of **192.168.x.yyy**
+         3. Try typing the number after "IPv4 Address" into Moonlight's Add PC dialog.
+Try all of the listed addresses until one of them works.
+Addresses starting with **192.168** are typically the correct ones.

+    * If none of the IP addresses work, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

 4. On your PC, enter the PIN displayed in Moonlight and accept the pairing dialog.
 If you don't see a pairing dialog, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

-5. Use a gamepad or mouse and keyboard connected to your client device, and try streaming a game or app to make sure everything is working.
-If you can't successfully stream, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).
+5. Try streaming a game or app to make sure everything is working.
+By default, GeForce Experience will reserve Player 1 for the Moonlight client's gamepad.
+If you want to use a gamepad connected directly to your gaming PC, follow [these steps](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#using-a-gamepad-connected-to-the-pc-instead-of-the-streaming-device).
+If you can't successfully stream at all, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

 ##Streaming over the Internet